opendatalab-de/blog/_posts/2013/2013-11-25-android-p2p-nfc.md

 ---

 With the new Host-based card emulation Android opened up a possibility for bidirectional peer-to-peer communication using NFC.
-Since I have access to a Nexus 5 and Nexus 7 both running Android Version 4.4 I gave it a try.
+Since I now have access to a Nexus 5 and Nexus 7 both running Android Version 4.4 I gave it a try.

 Based on my [previous example using the ACR122 as the card reader](/hack/2013/11/07/android-host-card-emulation-with-acr122)